Fran González (footballer, born 1998)

-Francisco Manuel "Fran" González Verjara (born 13 August 1998) is a Spanish professional footballer who plays as a centre-back for Portuguese Liga 3 club Atlético CP.
+Francisco Manuel "Fran" González Verjara (born 13 August 1998) is a Spanish professional footballer who plays as a centre-back for Segunda Federación club Numancia.

 Club career

-González was born in Calonge, Santanyí, Majorca, Balearic Islands, and represented CD Cala d'Or, CF Olímpic de Felanitx, CE Manacor, CD San Francisco and RCD Mallorca as a youth.
-He made his debut with the latter's reserves on 19 August 2017, starting in a 1–0 home win against CD Binissalem.
+González was born in Calonge, Santanyí, Majorca, Balearic Islands, and represented Cala d'Or, Olímpic de Felanitx, Manacor, San Francisco and Mallorca as a youth.
+He made his debut with the latter's reserves on 19 August 2017, starting in a 1–0 home win against Binissalem.

 González scored his first senior goal on 10 April 2019, netting his team's third in a 3–0 home win against former side Manacor.
-He made his first team debut on 6 January 2021, starting and scoring an own goal in a 2–2 away draw against CF Fuenlabrada, as his side was knocked out on penalties, for the season's Copa del Rey.
+He made his first team debut on 6 January 2021, starting and scoring an own goal in a 2–2 away draw against Fuenlabrada, as his side was knocked out on penalties, for the season's Copa del Rey.

-On 13 July 2021, González moved to another reserve team, Atlético Madrid B in Tercera División RFEF.
+On 13 July 2021, González moved to another reserve team, Atlético Madrid B in the Tercera División RFEF.

 On 30 August 2023, Liga Portugal 2 club Torreense announced the signing of González on a two-year contract.
 On 30 January, after having failed to make a league appearance for the Torres Vedras-based side, González was loaned to Spanish third tier side Linares Deportivo until the end of the 2023–24 season.